neptune-ai/neptune-client/README.md

 Version, review, and access production-ready models and metadata associated with them in a single place.

-* <a href="https://docs.neptune.ai/how-to-guides/model-registry" target=“_blank”><b>Version models:</b></a> register models, create model versions, version external model artifacts.
+* <a href="https://docs.neptune.ai/how-to-guides/model-registry" target="_blank"><b>Version models:</b></a> register models, create model versions, version external model artifacts.

-* <a href="https://docs.neptune.ai/how-to-guides/model-registry" target=“_blank”><b>Review and change stages:</b></a> look at the validation, test metrics and other model metadata.
+* <a href="https://docs.neptune.ai/how-to-guides/model-registry" target="_blank"><b>Review and change stages:</b></a> look at the validation, test metrics and other model metadata.
 You can move models between None/Staging/Production/Archived.

-* <a href="https://docs.neptune.ai/how-to-guides/model-registry" target=“_blank”><b>Access and share models:</b></a> every model and model version is accessible via the neptune.ai web app or through the API.
+* <a href="https://docs.neptune.ai/how-to-guides/model-registry" target="_blank"><b>Access and share models:</b></a> every model and model version is accessible via the neptune.ai web app or through the API.
 &nbsp;

 &nbsp;